 How old is it?
 HVAC systems are designed to last 10 to 15 years.
 While many will last longer, if the system is 10 or more years old, you should plan for repair or replacement needs soon after purchasing the home.

 Has it been inspected?
 Ask to see information from the last HVAC inspection or evaluation.
 If it has not been inspected, consider asking for the inspection before you make your offer final.

 Does it have any visible problems?
 Are vents uncovered, air ducts sealed, and exposed units clean and well-maintained?
 If not, then there are probably other maintenance issues that you can’t easily see that could make the system costly if you buy the home.

 Is it efficient?
 Look for the Energy Star label to ensure the system is an efficient option.

 First-time home buyers have many things to consider when purchasing a home, and the HVAC system is just one of these.
 Sometimes, having the system inspected by a qualified HVAC professional can help ensure that you don’t make a mistake.
-For a professional HVAC inspection, contact the team at Sherlock Heating & Air Conditioning, your North San Diego HVAC experts.
+For a professional HVAC inspection, contact the team at Sherlock Plumbing Heating & Air, your North San Diego HVAC experts.